susumutomita/2024-Superhack/README.md

 ## System Overview

-Drink & Discover World consists of a front-end built with React and a back-end powered by Node.js and Express.
-The system leverages smart contracts on the Metal L2 blockchain to handle event scheduling, game participation, voting, and payments.
-IPFS is used to store detailed event and game information, ensuring data persistence and immutability.
+Drink & Discover World consists of a front-end built with Next.js and a back-end powered by Node.js and Express.
+The system leverages smart contracts on the Base blockchain to handle event scheduling, game participation, voting, and payments.
 This decentralized approach ensures that no sensitive information is stored on a central server, enhancing user privacy.

 ## Screenshots